 Eco Cave Garden

 Other places around Nainital that are worth visiting are Bhimtal Lake, Khurpa Tal, Nakuchia Tal, Hanumangarhi and Gorakhal.
 Nainital and its surroundings are a bliss of nature.
 The hills, the snow, the trees, the lakes it’s a full fledged package of rejuvenation.

-By Air-Being a hill station, Nainital does not have direct air connectivity.
+How to reach Nanital-By Air-Being a hill station, Nainital does not have direct air connectivity.
 The nearest airport is located at Pantnagar, which lies at a distance of 65 kilometres from Nainital.
 Most of the air traffic to Pantnagar airport includes private chartered flights.
 There are no commercial flights operational to and from here.

 By Bus- Nainital enjoys excellent bus connectivity to important destinations in North India.
 Several tour operators operate daily bus service from New Delhi to Nainital, which includes options like air-conditioned, non-air-conditioned, sleeper and Volvo buses.
 Boarding an overnight bus is the most convenient way to head to Nainital, although some buses operate during the daytime as well.

 By Train-The nearest railway station is located at a distance of 34 kilometres at Kathgodham, at the foothills of the Kumaon hills.
 Kathgodam railway station enjoys good connectivity to important places such as Delhi, Lucknow and Howrah, with daily trains running to New Delhi.

 Accommodation at Nainital:- There are hundreds of hotels both budget and luxury class for all kinds of visitors.
 There are both Government and corporate guest houses available as well.
 Several lodges and dharmasala are available at a very affordable price.
 Food is very affordable for all kinds of visit.